 - £500 per week for single parents (£26,000)

 - £500 per week for couples with children (£26,000)

 - £350 per week for single people or those whose children do not live with them (£18,200)

-From autumn 2016, the government will be lowering the amount of maximum benefit that you can receive - if you receive more than the following amounts of benefit your housing benefit will be reduced and you will be expected to pay the shortfall.
+From autumn 2016, the government lowered the amount of maximum benefit - if you receive more than the following amounts of benefit your housing benefit will be reduced and you'll be expected to pay the shortfall.